 In 2007, I was introduced to my first direct report.
 I was excited, scared and clueless.
 I had the support of my managers, but I often felt thrown into a role that I wasn’t prepared for.
 I remember wishing for non-biased advice or someone who could guide me through the tougher responsibilities I was diving into (like performance evaluations, conflict resolution and budgeting).

 Since then, I’ve managed seven staff and coached more than 20 volunteers through their first leadership roles.
 I’ve completed Dale Carnegie’s eight-week course “Leadership Training for Managers” and a delegation boot camp.
 My copy of “Crucial Conversations” is always nearby.
 I have a passion for helping new managers and the next generation of leaders succeed.

 I’m all about “giving a destination and not a road map,” but I know first hand what a little TLC can do to build confidence and improve performance.
-In my most recent full-time role, I worked with an executive director who pushed me to be more and do more.
-Because of her, I realized my potential and began to feel fulfilled by helping others do the same.
+Throughout my career, I worked with leaders who pushed me to be more and do more.
+Through them, I realized my potential and began to feel fulfilled by helping others do the same.

-Here’s where I can help your junior to mid-level staff make their leap to greatness:
+Here’s how I can help your junior to mid-level staff:

 - Delegation – how to identify task owners, create timelines, communicate expectations, provide feedback and wrap up a project